 SAST succeeds in providing fast, cost-effective results that aid developers in identifying and fixing syntax issues in their source code.
 However, because the input a user provides to a program cannot be predicted before runtime, SAST is limited in what it can accomplish.
 SAST doesn’t account for the full picture.
 Symbolic execution, although more performance intensive, considers user input conditions and how they can affect a program’s state, ultimately supporting the identification of a larger set of vulnerabilities with a higher degree of accuracy.

-The ObjectSecurity OT.AI Platform utilizes symbolic execution to detect memory-safety violations such as stack-based buffer overflow, heap-based buffer overflows, double-frees, and others.
-The ObjectSecurity OT.AI Platform performs post-build binary analysis, inspecting a program’s runtime behavior as it would occur on the CPU.
-By inspecting the “ground-truth” of program behavior in this way, OT.AI can find the tricky vulnerable states missed by most SAST tools.
-OT.AI’s vulnerability analysis capabilities can be integrated directly into your CI/CD pipeline.
+ObjectSecurity’s BinLens (formerly ObjectSecurity OT.AI Platform) utilizes symbolic execution to detect memory-safety violations such as stack-based buffer overflow, heap-based buffer overflows, double-frees, and others.
+ObjectSecurity’s BinLens (formerly ObjectSecurity OT.AI Platform) performs post-build binary analysis, inspecting a program’s runtime behavior as it would occur on the CPU.
+By inspecting the “ground-truth” of program behavior in this way, BinLens can find the tricky vulnerable states missed by most SAST tools.
+BinLens’ vulnerability analysis capabilities can be integrated directly into your CI/CD pipeline.